RhyanRodriguez3/SQL-Guide/README.md

 ### ✍🏼Practice Tutorials
-> Now that you understand the concepts and fundamentals, these files are for personal learning projects.
+> Apply the fundamentals into personal projects.
 Learn one step at a time.
 >
 > "We talkin bout, PRACTICE"🗦🐐3️⃣⁉️